 It is easy to see how everything rests on one’s understanding.
 Our personal comprehension of the world sets the stage for every aspect of our life.
 Next is the importance of Right Resolution.
 This directs our will to walk the walk, not simply talk the talk that arises from our comprehension of life.

 Understanding and thought are so intertwined that any missteps in thought weaken our chances of Right Comprehension.
-The benefit of Right Thought over Right Attentiveness lies in how it focuses caution on the narratives that forms our worldview.
+The advantage of Right Thought over Right Attentiveness lies in how it focuses caution on the narratives that form our worldview.
 This coincides perfectly with chapter 71’s cautionary view of thought: Realizing I don’t’ know is better; not knowing this knowing is disease.
 (In fact, the whole of the Tao Te Ching, from chapter 1 on, cautions us against placing our faith in names, words, and thoughts.)

 There is something strange about various editions of Paul Carus’s book, including many of the Kindle editions of this text available through Amazon.
-In the EBook of the Gospel of Buddha, you’ll see the four noble truths mentioned, but for some reason they are truncated.
+In the EBook of The Gospel of Buddha, you’ll see the four noble truths mentioned, but for some reason they are truncated.
 On the other hand, the print version I have (The Gospel of Buddha Paperback) has the full text of these truths.

 Were there different printings?
 Still, I find it unthinkable that they would omit the most important part of chapter XII Enlightenment, which contains the concise, yet complete text of Buddha’s Four Noble Truths.

 The Fourth Noble Truth

 I think it fitting to wrap this up with the Fourth Noble Truth and the Eight-fold path.